-Holden VF Commodore V8 Supercar - the continuation of the successful story
+Holden VF Commodore V8 Supercar - Continuation of a Successful Story

 The Holden VF Commodore is the latest iteration of the fourth generation Commodore, which was in use at V8 Supercars Championship since 2013.
 First Commodores appeared at racing tracks in 1980 and this model is one of two the most significant cars in Australian racing history.
 The second is, of course, Ford Falcon.